Strong electron-phonon coupling and enhanced phonon Gr\"uneisen parameters in valence-fluctuating metal EuPd$_2$Si$_2$

-In Fig.~\ref{fig:Para}, we compare the temperature dependence of the phonon parameters~\footnote{In Fig.~\ref{fig:Para} (a), the bare frequency and linewidth of the A$_{1g}$ mode are shown.
-In other words, the contribution of the Fano interaction to the apparent shift of the peak position and broadening have been removed.}.
-This analysis reveals in particular that the relative hardening from 300\,K to 25\,K for the A$_{1g}$ and E$_{g}^{(1)}$ modes amounts to 24\% and 17\%, respectively.
+In Fig.~\ref{fig:Para}, we present the temperature dependence of the frequency $\omega_{p}$ and full width 2$\gamma_{p}$, obtained from our fitting, for the A$_{1g}$ mode.
+These are the bare parameters, which slightly differ from the apparent phonon frequency and linewidth shown in Fig.~\ref{fig:Temp}, with the latter ones renormalized by the Fano interaction.
+We find that the relative hardening from 300\,K to 25\,K for the A$_{1g}$ and E$_{g}^{(1)}$ modes amounts to 24\% and 17\%, respectively.
 Such frequency change is much larger than the change observed in other Eu-based systems with a structural phase transition, for example EuFe$_2$As$_2$~\cite{Weilu2016}.
 Comparatively, the changes seen for the E$_{g}^{(2)}$ mode, with a frequency increase by 4\%, and the B$_{1g}$ mode with an anomalous frequency decrease by 1\%, are more modest but remain significant.
 The fact that all phonons exhibit a marked change in their frequency just below T$_v$ indicates that these anomalous effects are related to the collapse of the unit cell volume, to the change of the Eu valency, or to a combination of both effects.
 The linewidth of the A$_{1g}$, E$_{g}^{(1)}$, and E$_{g}^{(2)}$ modes shows monotonic decrease on cooling, with the change of the linewidth for the A$_{1g}$ mode happening mostly around T$_v$.
 In contrast, the linewidth of the B$_{1g}$ mode exhibits an maximum near T$_v$.